gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Resource watcher

 AWS does not provide a method that returns the available EKS clusters and their details.
 Instead, Teleport will check for available EKS clusters by calling the [`eks:ListClusters`][listClusters] API at regular intervals.
 This endpoint returns the list of EKS cluster names that the IAM identity has access to but not their details.
-To extract the details such as name and tags, the Discovery Service will call [`eks:DescribeCluster`][descriptors] method for each cluster returned by the previous call.
+To extract the details such as name and tags, the Discovery Service will call [`eks:DescribeCluster`][descclusters] method for each cluster returned by the previous call.
 These calls will be made concurrently with a limit of 5 simultaneous calls to speed up the process.

 ### Authentication & Authorization